rnjefferies/pixbag_logs/README.md

 The method for detecting and visualising reversals was adapted from:

-Markkula, G orcid.org/0000-0003-0244-1582 and Engström, J (2006) A Steering Wheel Reversal Rate Metric for Assessing Effects of Visual and Cognitive Secondary Task Load.
+- Markkula, G orcid.org/0000-0003-0244-1582 and Engström, J (2006) A Steering Wheel Reversal Rate Metric for Assessing Effects of Visual and Cognitive Secondary Task Load.
 In: Proceedings of the 13th ITS World Congress.
 13th ITS World Congress, 08-12 Oct
 2006, London, UK.

+- Zhao, Lin.
+(2023).
+Teleoperation and the influence of driving feedback on drivers' behaviour and experience.
+10.13140/RG.2.2.21612.85128.

 This project was made possible thanks to the contributions of the open-source community.
 I rely on several fantastic libraries, including: